HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

 maze of your own making

 [VERSE 1]
-hedges so programmed

-true symbiotic relation

-programme substitute for morals hold on hands now dirty intelligence, inner sense of data biohacking in the region brace your eyes brace your mind the 4th is coming
+hedges so programmed i can see substitute for morals intelligence, inner sense of data biohacking in the region hold on hands now dirty brace your eyes brace your mind the 4th is coming